 If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

-There’s some debate on the matter, with some saying that cheese isn’t considered a topping, while others claim it is debatable.
+There’s some debate on the matter, with some saying that cheese isn’t considered a topping while others claim it is debatable.

 What do you think?

-In either case, however, anyone who understands a pizza will know that anything other than the bread base “crust” is considered a topping.
+However, anyone who understands a pizza will know that anything other than the bread base “crust” is considered a topping.